KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Journals/Jan 23 journal.md

 "Bear with it.
 For God is with you."

+### 8:00PM at Home ASUS desk

+I got fat. not just fat.
+PHAT.
+This is fun.
+I'll have a motivation that is completely valid for me to go to fitness journey again.
+Time to go Cardio , Weights, Cardio, Weights again.

 Potential study plan for music from 10AM - 4PM
 1. 1.5 Hours downloading free music software (FL Studio, Vocaloid Software, etc)
 2. 50 minutes setting up the programs with tutorials to know what to do